Leonardo Gallitelli

-General Leonardo Gallitelli (born 9 June 1948, Taranto) is an Italian general and politician.
+General Leonardo Gallitelli (born 9 June 1948 in Taranto) is an Italian general and politician.
 He served as commander of the Carabinieri from June 2009 to 15 January 2015.

 History

 In his youth he moved to Bernalda in the province of Matera.
 He began his military career on 22 October 1967 and began attending courses at the military academy in Modena and studied at the Carabinieri School in Rome, graduating in law.
 He was editor-in-chief of Il Carabiniere, the monthly magazine published by the Arms of Carabinieri.

 Military career

 He was commander of the Compagnie of Viggiano, Aosta and Genova Portoria.
 He worked at the Investigative Nucleus in Turin with significant commitments to countering terrorism and kidnapping.